nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 304
 00:18:43,197 --> 00:18:48,617
-[SPEAKER_01]: they will be like solid blue and apparently it gives them green tea too.
+[SPEAKER_01]: they will be like solid blue and apparently it gives them green pee too.

 305
 00:18:48,597 --> 00:18:50,153